Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 These five steps address pure programming, which is often the case when you are a beginner or need to code for academic purposes.
 Software engineering is a superset of these steps, which we shall briefly discuss towards the end of this chapter.

 > __A Note on Programming Languages__:

+Unless you are bound by constraints that are beyond your control (like the browser-JavaScript marriage), the choice of programming language must depend on the task at hand.

 The mechanisms of source code execution for interpreted and compiled programming languages are very different, and usually compiled source code executes a lot faster than the interpreted ones.
 The interpreted languages make up for the loss of speed by offering some facilities to develop software faster.
 In fact, lots of companies favour languages like Python over C++ because they think that developer's time is much more costly than processor's time.
 In many cases, such a philosophy saves a lot of money for the companies.
 However, very large scale enterprise software, safety-critical or mission-critical software, etc. are better written in statically typed languages.

 ## Computer Architecture and Data Types